 The hardest part about visiting Thailand is leaving.
-If you teach in Thailand, you never have to!
+If you teach English in Thailand, you never have to!
 From the limestone rock formations of Krabi and the white-sand beaches of Phuket in Southern Thailand, to the adventure-rich city of Chiang Mai in the mountainous north, and Bangkok’s seemingly endless sprawl of pubs, shopping and international cuisine, there’s a landscape to cater to every style.
 Whether you’re interested in riding a boat through a seven-kilometer cave, trekking to a hill tribe, photographing a floating market, relaxing on a white-sand beach or swimming in the azure ocean water, you can, and our Teach in Thailand program can help you get there.

 Want to learn about Buddhism?
 95% of the population is Buddhist, which means some of the most immaculate temples and statues can be found in every corner of this small country, and every local you meet can be your teacher.

 With Teach English: ESL, you can get TEFL certified in Thailand and then be placed in a job to teach in Thailand, meaning you’ll soon be on your way to traveling all around Thailand and the rest of Southeast Asia!
 You’re sure to love the laid back lifestyle of Thais, and find the relaxed schedule of 20 hrs/week rather freeing in comparison to the Western way you’re likely used to.
 With any luck, you’ll never have to leave.

 Thailand is a country steeped in unique traditions, beautiful customs and colorful ceremonies that have existed for thousands of years.
 Thailand has many archaeological ruins and famous temples.
 It is also well known for its delicious food, exotic fruits, intricately woven silk and cotton materials, Thai boxing and cultural dancing.
 Most important of all is the famous Thai Smile, and it’s often referred to as “The Land of Smiles.”